 The NIH Radio Amateur Club has a new official logotype.
 The new design represents our hobby, the region we operate in (Maryland and the National Capital Region), and our role as an emergency communications support capability of the National Institutes of Health, our hosting organization.
-A high resolution version of our logo, in PNG image file format, is available for download in our Documents and Software page.
+A high resolution version of our logo is available for download on our Documents and Software page.

 We are saddened by the recent passing on of Dennis Potts, KD4ANE.
 Dennis served NIH for 32 years in support of the NIH radio communications, including pagers, two-way land mobile trunk networks and the distributed antenna system for pagers.
 In addition to many other duties, both technical and administrative, Dennis provided inter-agency support for NIH to the National Telecommunications and Information Administration (NTIA) for radio frequency coordination and management.
 He was an active member of NIHRAC for many years.